allenrobel/ndfc-python/docs/setup/using-ansible-vault.md

-# Ansible Vault
+# Using Ansible Vault

 ndfc-python can be modified to work with Ansible Vault, per below.

 ## Ansible Python Libraries

-If you want to use Ansible Vault with ndfc-python, install Ansible.
+If you want to use Ansible Vault with `ndfc-python`, install Ansible.

 ### Example